mjhea0/python-ruby/readme.md

 As you can imagine, there are many more differences that just the syntax and philophies of the two languages.
 Let's quickly look at some examples.

 #### Learning Curve

+Without a doubt, Python is much easier to learn because of how the language is structed.
+One can literally become proficient in less than two months.
+Ruby takes much longer to learn due to its flexibility.
+Beneath the elegant surface, there's a lot of magic happening.
+It takes a while to grasp exactly what is happening.
+It can take upwards of six months to become proficient in Ruby.

 #### Programming Paradigms

+Again, you can use the same paradigms in both languages (procedural, functional, object oriented ...).
+When it comes to object oriented programming, Ruby used to have the upper hand, as it was built specifically for object orientation.
+Python has moved more towards true object orientation.
+This is a toss-up.
+Neither language has the upper hand, in other words.

 #### Performance

+Performance is a toss up as well.
+In some cases Python performs better, while in other cases, Ruby outperfroms Python.
+It all depends on the task at hand.

 #### Usage

 ### Extended Example